-I, along with another girl, Aditi, started to hike towards the view point at around five in the morning.
-The hike was an easy one and takes around 30 to 40 minutes to reach the view point.
+I, along with another girl, Aditi, started to hike towards the viewpoint at around five in the morning.
+The hike was an easy one and took about 30 to 40 minutes to reach the viewpoint.

 Wait till the trail starts to get uneven and rough.

 I was left speechless.
 I was too mesmerized to say anything!
-Or may be too hungry because yes, the hike leaves you famished.
+Or maybe too hungry because yes, the hike goes you famished.

-And after having a breakfast with a view, back in our cottage, we started off for the last leg of the trip – Krabi Town.
+And after having breakfast with a view, back in our cottage, we started for the last leg of the trip – Krabi Town.

-With so many beautiful memories of this place, I started off for Krabi with no expectations – all beahces are the same, right?
+With so many beautiful memories of this place, I started for Krabi with no expectations – all beaches are the same, right?
 But again, I was proved wrong!